fat-potato-uk/grpc-streaming/README.md

 returns a handler for processing the received `Person` objects.
 As we are re-using objects here, we will only get a response for the first message(s), afterwards we will continue to invoke the call-back function directly.

-The client shows how we can terminate the connection and re-establish if required.
+The client shows how we can manually terminate the connection and re-establish if required.
 This can also be done via the server side through the `GRpcServerBuilderConfigurer`.